sachinmukherjee/Data-Structure-and-Algorithms-Tutorials/Sorting_part_1.md

       }
     }

-It picks an index and then move backwards and compare element according to that and make necessary swapping.
+It picks an index and then move backwards and compare element according to that and make necessary swapping.<br>
 <i>Time Complexity</i>: <b>O(n*n)</b> <br>